-1. Make sure the radio is turned on and the green POWER LED is on.
-2. Verify that the receive frequency of this radio is within limits (see "[Specifications for ITC Wayside Radio Model 65010](#)" on page 2).
+1. Make sure the radio is turned on.
+2. Verify that the receive frequency of this radio is within limits (see [Specifications for ITC Model AR220DB Radio 70010](#)).
 3. Verify that the receive frequency is within the antenna's bandwidth range specification.
 4. Make sure the antenna-cable connectors are securely connected to the antenna and to the radio.
 5. Check the cable connector and radio connector for corrosion.
 If there is evidence of corrosion, replace the connector.
 6. Check the antenna for any defects or breaks.
 7. Replace the radio.
-See "[Replacing a Radio](#)" on page 47.
+See "[Replacing a Radio](#)" on the facing page.

-Ethernet Connectivity Problems
+6.6 Ethernet Connectivity Problems

 - The radio is disconnected from the network.

-- The MSG LED is off.

-- The link and activity indicators are off.